Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 Tear off a piece of freezer paper from its roll.

-I find the best way to cut the sheet to size, is by laying the paper on top of the LightGrip Cricut Mat with the protector still on.
-Then you can use those grid lines to cut the piece appropriately.
+I find the best way to cut the sheet to size is to lay the paper on top of the LightGrip Cricut Mat with the protector still on.
+Then, you can use those grid lines to cut the piece appropriately.

-Freezer paper has two sides, a wax-coated side that is shiny, and a paper that is more matte side.
-The waxy side is what will adhere to the fabric to make our stencil.
+Freezer paper has two sides: a shiny wax-coated side and a matte paper side.
+The waxy side will adhere to the fabric to make our stencil.

-The best part about freezer paper is that it won't leave any type of residue when it is removed!
+The best part about freezer paper is that it doesn't leave any residue when it is removed!

 Lay the sheet of Freezer paper onto the cut mat with the shiny side down.